SRI-CSL/yices2/doc/sphinx/source/parameters.rst

     max(aux-eq-quota, num-terms * aux-eq-ratio)

-where num-terms is the the total number of terms in the Egraph.
+where num-terms is the the total number of terms in the egraph.
+When this limit is reached, Ackermann lemmas will not be added if they require creating new equality atoms.